 Sustaining a work-related injury is devastating to an injured worker.
-Not only does a workplace injury victim have to deal with incoming medical bills, but they can't work and earn an income to support themselves or their loved ones.
+Not only do workplace injury victims have to deal with incoming medical bills, but they can't work and earn an income to support themselves or their loved ones.
 There are many traumatic injuries and illnesses covered by workers' comp law in Illinois.

 Often, people think of specific accident injuries when they hear about workplace injuries.
-This includes lacerations, broken or dislocated bones, slip and fall, concussions, and herniated discs injuries.
+This includes lacerations, broken or dislocated bones, slip and fall, concussions, and herniated disc injuries.
 However, there are many types of injuries and illnesses that can occur at work.
-The Chicago workers' comp lawyers at CCAL are committed to helping injured workers secured the workers comp benefits they deserve to cover their medical care expenses.
+The Chicago workers' comp lawyers at Ktenas Injury Lawyers are committed to helping injured workers secure the workers' comp benefits they deserve to cover their medical care expenses.
 To schedule a no-cost initial consultation with one of our experienced workers' compensation attorneys, contact our legal team today at (312) 300-2515.

 What Is Workers' Compensation in Illinois?

-Workers compensation is a type of insurance coverage that offers a safety net for employees who sustain a work-related injury or illness.
-Under the Illinois workers comp law, injured workers who are hurt preforming job-related duties can receive several types of financial assistance to cover their medical treatment expenses, lost wages and other financial losses.
-Unlike a personal injury claim, injured workers can qualify for workers comp benefits, even if they're at fault for a work-related accident.
+Worker's compensation is a type of insurance coverage that offers a safety net for employees who sustain a work-related injury or illness.
+Under the Illinois workers comp law, injured workers who are hurt performing job-related duties can receive several types of financial assistance to cover their medical treatment expenses, lost wages, and other financial losses.
+Unlike a personal injury claim, injured workers can qualify for workers' comp benefits, even if they're at fault for a work-related accident.
 However, they can't recover financial compensation for damages often awarded in a personal injury lawsuit.

 What Does Workers' Compensation Cover in Illinois?

-When an employee sustains an occupational injury or work-related illness, they're eligible for workers compensation benefits.
+When an employee sustains an occupational injury or work-related illness, they're eligible for workers' compensation benefits.
 Workers' compensation insurance coverage covers the cost of medical treatment.
-It also provides payment while the injured employee can't work.
+It also provides payment when the injured employee can't work.